Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 {::boilerplate bcp14-tagged}

+This document uses terminology from EAP, as well as terminology from CTAP and WebAuthn.
+There is some terminology that is ambiguous in the different contexts, to disambiguate it, the following terminology will be used in this document.
+These terms will always be capitalized as shown here.

+FIDO Authenticator:
+: Authenticator as specified by {{WebAuthn}}, Section 4: a cryptographic entity, existing in hardware or software, that can register and later assert possesion of the registered key credential.

+Discoverable Credential:
+: a public key credential source that is discoverable and usable in authentication ceremonies where the Relying Party does not provide any Credential IDs.
+See {{WebAuthn}}, Section 4

+Server-Side Credential:
+: a public key credential source that is only usable in an authentication ceremony where the Relying Party supplies its Credential ID.
+This means that the Relying Party must manage the credential's storage and discovery, as well as be able to first identify the user in order to discover the Credential IDs to supply tho the EAP Supplicant.

 # Overview over the EAP-FIDO protocol

 The EAP-FIDO protocol comprises two phases: the TLS handshake phase and FIDO-exchange phase.